Scott Stapp: Philanthropy

 In 2000, Stapp founded the With Arms Wide Open Foundation, a nonprofit organization "dedicated to helping underprivileged children and families around the world."
 The foundation has donated over $1 million to various causes.

 In early 2012, to promote fundraising for victims of the 2011 Tōhoku earthquake and tsunami, Stapp and his wife, in cooperation with the U.S. Embassy in Tokyo, IsraAid, the U.S. Armed Forces, and the United Service Organizations, traveled to Japan and visited with victims of the tsunami in affected towns including Sendai and Ishinomaki along Japan's northeast coastline.
 Stapp also performed an acoustic show on board the USS George Washington at the Yokosuka Naval Base for U.S. troops stationed in Japan to thank and express his appreciation for them.

 Personal life

-Stapp was born Anthony Scott Flippen on August 8, 1973, in Orlando, Florida.
-He was raised by his mother, Lynda, and his stepfather, Steven Stapp, a dentist, whose surname he took.
-Bands that influenced him to pursue a music career included Def Leppard and U2.
-He was also influenced by Elvis Presley due to his mother being a big fan and got into the school choir by singing Elvis songs.
-His first show that he ever performed in was when he was nine years old and he performed "Yesterday" by the Beatles at Bear Lake Elementary School in the auditorium.
-He graduated from Lake Highland Preparatory School.

 Stapp is a Christian.
 "I would feel a connection with God when I wrote the words and then when I would sing the songs, learning the songs, I would feel the Holy Spirit," confirmed Stapp in a 2013 interview.
 He wrote a memoir, Sinner's Creed, which was released by Tyndale House on October 2, 2012.
 In a podcast interview with Theo Von, he claimed that his parents would physically abuse him "in the name of God", and that he would live his life "on a timer", having to finish certain activities by a certain time to avoid further punishment.